Clear Water Business Consortium

-The mission of Door County Brewing Company, inspired by its surrounding landscape, is to create beers that lead to community and friends coming together no matter were you gather.
+The mission of Door County Brewing Company, inspired by its surrounding landscape, is to create beers that lead to community and friends coming together no matter where you gather.
 The brewery aims to create great tasting, thought provoking, carefully sourced, eco-conscious beers that push the edge of the imagination and the senses.

 The Driftless Angler is a full service fly shop and guiding service,centrally located in the Driftless Area of Wisconsin’s thousands of miles of spring creek trout streams.
 Mat and Geri Wagner are the proprietors.

 Fontana Sports is a locally owned, family operated outdoor lifestyle shop carrying high quality apparel, footwear, and equipment with more than seven decades of experience.

 Nestled among the tall trees on the shores of beautiful Lake Thompson, Holiday Acres has been owned and operated by the Zambon family for more than 60 years.
 The vast acres provide a veritable playground for guests through all four seasons – whether enjoying the heated indoor pool, nature trails, water sports or dozens of other activities – with hundreds of cottage rental options and great spaces for dining, banquets and retreats.